error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 The observed performance pattern is not random but follows directly from theoretical predictions:

 **Perfect Performance at Photon Sphere (r = 2-3 r_s) with ESO Data:**
 This regime contains the theoretically predicted φ/2 natural boundary at r_φ ≈ 1.618 r_s.
 The photon sphere in Schwarzschild geometry occurs at exactly r = 1.5 r_s, remarkably close to the φ-based prediction.
-With ESO archive data, SEG achieves **100% win rate** (11/11 observations, p=0.0010), demonstrating that φ-spiral geometry **perfectly identifies** the optimal transition region when tested against appropriate data.
+With ESO archive data, SSZ achieves **100% win rate** (11/11 observations, p=0.0010), demonstrating that φ-spiral geometry **perfectly identifies** the optimal transition region when tested against appropriate data.
 This is not post-hoc fitting - the φ value was incorporated on geometric grounds before performance testing.

 **Excellence in High-Velocity Regimes (v > 5% c) with ESO Data:**
 Systems with significant kinematic velocities show **94.4% success rate** (17/18, p=0.0001), indicating that φ-geometry successfully captures the coupling between special relativistic effects and gravitational field dynamics.
 The model's ability to handle these combined effects substantially exceeds simple multiplicative combinations of separate GR and SR corrections.